billthefarmer/scope/README.md

 screen, touch the help icon.

 ### Settings
-The input source may be selected.
+The audio input source may be selected.
 Some of the selections will not be available, depending on the device.
 The fill option selects spectrum trace fill.
 The hold option selects spectrum trace hold.
 The screen option will stop the screen turning off.
 The theme option selects the